yashbaranwal/retainiq-next/README.md

 ## Getting Started

-First, install all the dependencies using:
+First clone the repo using "git clone https://github.com/yashbaranwal/retainiq-next.git" & install all the dependencies using:
 ```bash
 npm install
 ```